 - Work through your past due list by putting customers into buckets based on how late they are (0-30, 31-60, 61-90, 91-120, or 120+)

 - Keep track of customer’s trade credit reports and get alerted when their score begins to decline

-- Leverage your sales staff to help with the collections process by contacting their contacts and holding future sales until invoices have been paid
+- Leverage your sales staff to help collect on accounts receivable by contacting their contacts and holding future sales until invoices have been paid

 - Consider using an automated accounts receivable software to eliminate manual tasks

-Unfortunately, there is no magic number that will guarantee your success with collections for staffing your team.
+Unfortunately, there is no magic number for staffing your team that will guarantee your success collecting on accounts receivable.
 Every company is different and has different needs when it comes to creating a well-rounded team.
 However, you can make small changes to the way your team works which will improve their efficiency.